v12technology/fluxtion-quickstart/README.md

  - sources - The java source files used to generate the classes

 Executing the jar a second time sees a significant reduction in execution time as the application uses the compiled processor from the first run.
 The cached classes are loaded internally by the reuseOrBuild method.
 Using the cached compiled classes gives an almost instant response to the event stream in the application.

 Deleting the cache directory will cause the regeneration and compilation of the solution.

+### Generated files
+A fuller description is in the wiki here.
+ - source - A CSV marshaller and stream processing solution are generated here.
+    - The main entry point to the stream processor is RoomSensorSEP.java
+    - The CVS marshaller is SensorReadingCsvDecoder0.java
+ - classes - The sources are compiled in this directory, ready for subsequent executions
+ - resources - Description of the generated process graph for rendering and non class resources required at runtime
+    - An [image](RoomSensorSEP.png) describing the processing graph
+    - A graphml that can be interactively explored with a [netbeans plugin](http://plugins.netbeans.org/plugin/75197/fluxtion-graphml)
+    - Any user lambdas used in the processor are serialised for loading in the generated processor